 The third year focuses on chemical synthesis, drug design, drug action and chemical analysis.
 In your fourth year you will continue to develop your knowledge and skills in chemical synthesis and analysis, quality control and quality assurance regulatory affairs as well as use industry standard instruments/ equipment.

-You will be taught by highly qualified chemists, some of which have years of experience of providing training to the pharmaceutical sector itself and teaching pharmaceutical science at HE level.
-The modules themselves will be delivered through a blend of traditional lectures, tutorials, workshops, and practical laboratory sessions complimented by the resources of our newly built facilities.
-Self-directed study is supported by Blackboard, our online learning resource.
+The Pharmaceutical Science degree is delivered through a blend of traditional lectures, tutorials, workshops, and practical laboratory sessions complimented by the resources of our newly built facilities.
+Self-directed study is supported by Unilearn, our online learning resource.

 You will be assessed using a range of techniques such as report writing, general coursework, oral presentations, on-line tests, and portfolios as well as exams.